Rwanda Cycling Federation

 The Rwanda Cycling Federation or FERWACY (in French: Fédération Rwandaise de Cyclisme) is the national governing body of cycle racing in Rwanda.
 FERWACY is a member of the African Cycling Confederation and the Union Cycliste Internationale.

 Leadership

-The current FERWACY president is Abdallah Murenzi, formerly a mayor of the Nyanza District, who was elected on 22 December 2019.
-Murenzi replaced Aimable Bayingana, who resigned earlier that month due to allegations of corruption and sexual abuse, and will serve out the remaining two years of Bayingana's term before being able to seek reelection for a full four-year term.
+The current FERWACY president is Samson Ndayishimiye.
+He replaced Abdallah Murenzi, formerly a mayor of the Nyanza District, who was elected on 22 December 2019.
+Murenzi replaced Aimable Bayingana, who resigned earlier that month due to allegations of corruption and sexual abuse.